aatango/FreeCodeCamp/README.md

 # Scientific Computing with Python
 [FCC link](https://www.freecodecamp.org/learn/scientific-computing-with-python/)

 Course projects done through Replit.com, as requested in the course page.
-The files in this repo serve as a backup.
+The files in this branch serve as a backup.

 # Coding Interview Prep
 [FCC link](https://www.freecodecamp.org/learn/coding-interview-prep/)